JustinSoflin/IT-Support-Recon-Simulation/README.md

 </kbd> <br>

 **Findings**
--
+- User executed the `qwinsta` command

 **Analysis**
-- qwinsta.exe enumerates logged-in users and session info; standard recon technique.
-- qwinsta is a Windows command-line tool that lists active user sessions on a machine or remote server.
+- `qwinsta` is a Windows command-line tool that shows:
+   - session IDs
+   - usernames

-Shows session IDs, usernames, session states (active, disconnected), and types (console, RDP).
+   - session states (active, disconnected)
+   - types (console, RDP)

-Often used in reconnaissance to see who is logged in and which sessions are active.
+- Often used in reconnaissance to see who is logged in and which sessions are active.

-In attacks, it helps an actor determine if a user is present or plan lateral movement.
+- In attacks, it helps an actor determine if a user is present or plan lateral movement.

 **Flag Answer (Last Recon Attempt Timestamp)**: 2025-10-09T12:51:44.3425653Z